danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 ## Multiple execution

 We often need to execute external programs in a row, but `execline` doesn't allow the use of `newlines`, that are considered whitespace, nor semicolons.
-It instead provides two different built-ins: [`foreground`](http://skarnet.org/software/execline/foreground.html) and [`background`](http://skarnet.org/software/execline/background.html).
+It instead provides two different commands: [`foreground`](http://skarnet.org/software/execline/foreground.html) and [`background`](http://skarnet.org/software/execline/background.html).

 > `foreground { prog1... } prog2...`